Motilal Nehru: Career

-Many of Motilal's suits were civil cases concerning large land-owning families.
-He soon made a name for himself in the civil society of Allahabad.
-With the success of his practice, in 1900, he bought a large family home in the Civil Lines area of the city, rebuilt it and named it Anand Bhavan (lit.
-Joy house).
-In 1909, he reached the pinnacle of his legal career by gaining the approval to appear in the Privy Council of Great Britain.
-His frequent visits to Europe angered the Kashmiri Brahmin community as he refused to perform the traditional "prayashchit", or reformation ceremony, after crossing the ocean (according to Strict Hinduism, one lost one's caste after crossing the ocean, and was required to perform certain penance rites to regain caste).
-In 1899, he was expelled from the caste for refusing to perform the penance ceremony.
-He was the first chairman of the board of directors of The Leader, a leading daily published from Allahabad.
+He frequently visited Europe which angered the Kashmiri Brahmin community, as he refused to perform the traditional prayashchit, or reformation ceremony, after crossing the ocean (according to Strict Hinduism, one lost one's caste after crossing the ocean, and was required to perform certain penance rites to regain caste).
+In 1899, he was even expelled from the caste for refusing to perform the penance ceremony.